If you get an email about Amazon MusicKey, it's a scam

-It seems like scams are lurking around every corner of the web these days.
-Even if an email or website seems familiar, it never hurts to look a little closer to make sure it’s not malware or a phishing campaign in disguise.
+It seems like scams are lurking around every corner these days.
+Even if an area code, email or website seems familiar, it never hurts to look a little closer to make sure it’s not a scam call or a phishing campaign in disguise.

 But it’s not just banks being impersonated by phishing campaigns.
 A realistic-looking email claiming to be from Amazon has been fooling people into sharing sensitive financial information.
-It claims that you’re about to be charged for a service you don’t need, and attempting to cancel this “trial” will only lead to your bank account being drained.
+What’s more, they’re also attempting to deceive people through scam phone calls that pretend to be from Amazon employees.
+Here’s what you need to watch out for.

 What the heck is Amazon MusicKey?
 Spoiler: It’s fake!